ewayne08/JavaScriptGame/README.md

 # JavaScriptGame
 WELCOME TO THE SNAKE GAME.
 I am sure lots of you have seen the snake game around.
-This application was made of pure HTML, CSS, JavaScript, and uses a Python a port/server
+This application was made of pure HTML, CSS, JavaScript, and uses a Python port/server

 HOW TO PLAY: Once the game is loaded use the arrow keys to move the snake.
 Eat as much food as you can without "dying"